herodrigues/robocup2d-tutorial/sections/installing-the-soccer-simulator.md

 ### Conclusion

-With all done, it is time to run a match and test if everything has done with no errrors.
+With all done, it is time to run a match and test if everything has done with no errors.
 See the next tutorial [here](sections/running-a-match-with-agent2d.md).